The 20 Best Hereditary Ataxia Doctors in Australia

 Carlton, VIC, AU

-Adam Vogel practices in Carlton, Australia.
+Adam Vogel practices practicing medicine in Carlton, Australia.
 Mr. Vogel is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Dysarthria, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Dysarthria, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 Distinguished in Hereditary Ataxia